digitalbricklayer/techteapotcom/src/content/posts/mrtg-v1-0-in-depth/index.md

 >
 >If you have comments on this program please get in touch
 >
->Enjoy!
+>Enjoy!<br>
 >tobi

 MRTG appeared just at the time that it was possible for it to exist. *Perl* had to exist, *cmu-snmp* had to exist and *netpbm* had to exist too.
 Without these things existing and the wherewithal to distribute them freely, MRTG would either not have existed at all or would have been a small local utility used exclusively inside De Montfort University.

-The story of a particular location can be described in the various trenches of an archaeological dig.
-In a similar way, the story of an open source project is set out in how the source code has evolved over the project's lifetime.
-It may also be possible to discern broader technical changes through the evolution of the project.
+Notice at the end that Tobi Oetiker was soliciting feedback from the very first announcement.

 ## Network Management in April 1995

-MRTG was released into an internet that was before Google, Facebook and even Amazon.
+MRTG was released into an internet that was before Google, Facebook and even Amazon's website went live a few months after v1.0.
 The web did exist but it was still very new with very few of the websites that exist now.
-All told there [were 23,500 websites in total on the internet in 1995](https://www.internetlivestats.com/total-number-of-websites/).
+All told there [were 23,500 websites on the internet in 1995](https://www.internetlivestats.com/total-number-of-websites/).

 Corporate networks were unreliable and primitive to say the least and not widespread.
 Networks were dominated by [Novell Netware](https://en.wikipedia.org/wiki/NetWare) servers and some variant of Windows 3.1.
-Network configuration was not built into Windows 3.1.
 The first version of Microsoft Windows to have integrated peer to peer networking only appeared with Windows for Workgroups in late 1992.

 Windows 95 was only released in August 1995.
 If you wanted a computer with lots of horse power and memory you would be using a [dedicated workstation](https://en.wikipedia.org/wiki/Workstation) from the likes of [Sun Microsystems](https://en.wikipedia.org/wiki/Sun_Microsystems).
 Dedicated workstations aren't really a category of computer that exists any more.
 Microsoft ate the whole category with what was originally called [Windows NT](https://en.wikipedia.org/wiki/Windows_NT).

 MRTG was written using a dedicated workstation.
-I doubt the tool would exist without access to a workstation given how difficult development was on MS-DOS derived systems.
+I doubt the tool would exist without access to a workstation given the difficulty of developing on an MS-DOS derived system.

 ## MRTG Architecture